How to Learn Drop 2 and Drop 3 Voicings for Jazz Guitarists

 Cmaj7, Dm7, Em7, Fmaj7, G7, Am7, Bm7(b5)

-So we will take that simple x3545x voicing and move it up and down the major scale.
-We now (magically) have 7 chords.
-They all sound nice and are easily playable on the guitar. :-)
+So, we will take that simple x3545x voicing and move it up and down the major scale.
+Magically, we now have 7 chords.
+They all sound great and are easily playable on the guitar. :-)

-All the chord shapes are moveable.
-So this means that for the string set 5-4-3-2, you now have a voicing for:
+All the chord shapes are movable.
+This means that for strings 5-4-3-2, you now have a voicing for:

 - Major 7th chords